-The story: JP is a young American student who decides to enroll at Nanjing University in the early 80s.
-At this point in time, China is still struggling with the early stages of the new policy of “Reform and Opening Up“.
-JP stays a while, starts a career in journalism, leaves China and returns, covers the June-4th protests of 1989, gets expelled and has to leave China again, only to eventually return and work as a journalist again.
+The story: in 1980, John Pomfret is a young American student who decides to enroll at Nanjing University.
+At this point in time, China is in the early stage of its new policy of “Reform and Opening Up”.
+Pomfret stays for a while, starts a career in journalism, leaves China and returns, covers the June-4th protests of 1989, gets deported only to eventually return and work as a journalist again.

 John Pomfret’s raw insights

 The book is good, very good.
-Among all the „China literature“ that I have read, JP’s quality of writing is only comparable to that of Peter Hessler.
-JP paints an even larger picture of society, dwelling less on the minor details, while trying not as hard to sound poetic.
+Among all the literature about China that I’ve read, Pomfret’s quality of writing is only comparable to that of Peter Hessler.
+And Pomfret paints an even larger picture of society than Hessler, dwelling less on the minor details, trying less hard to sound poetic.

 “One weekend, Little Guan took her husband’s ashes off the shelf, boarded a bus to Hai’an with the urn in her lap, and buried it near the trees.
 Before the burial, while she was tidying her hair, her wooden comb split in two.
 She saved half and buried the other with him.”